xrutayisire/react-js-cron/README.md

   periodicityOnDoubleClick?: boolean

   /**
-   * Define if it's possible to select only one or multiple values for each select.
+   * Define if it's possible to select only one or multiple values for each dropdown.
    *
    * Even in single mode, if you want to disable the double click on a dropdown option that
    * automatically select / unselect a periodicity, set 'periodicityOnDoubleClick'